dwslab/melt/README.md

 ## User Guide
 All functionality is documented in our <a href="https://dwslab.github.io/melt/">User Guide</a>.<br/>
-Note, that you can also easily search the entire user guide:
+Note that you can also easily search the entire user guide:
 <a href="https://dwslab.github.io/melt/">
 ![image](https://raw.githubusercontent.com/dwslab/melt/gh-pages/media/search_screenshot.png)
 </a>